Nexalt (XLT) Hits Market Capitalization of $957.48

 Buying and Selling Nexalt

-It is usually not currently possible to purchase alternative cryptocurrencies such as Nexalt directly using US dollars.
-Investors seeking to acquire Nexalt should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Nexalt using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Nexalt directly using U.S. dollars.
+Investors seeking to acquire Nexalt should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Nexalt using one of the exchanges listed above.

 Receive News & Updates for Nexalt Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Nexalt and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.